wxWidgets/Phoenix/docs/sphinx/rest_substitutions/overviews/index.rst

 !WELCOME!

-If you are porting your code from Classic wxPython, be sure to read the `Migration Guide <MigrationGuide.html>`_  to get a better feel for how some things have changed.
+If you are porting your code from Classic wxPython, be sure to read the :doc:`MigrationGuide` to get a better feel for how some things have changed.

 You can download a local copy of this documentation using a new utility script included with wxPython called ``wxdocs``.
 It will open the local copy of the